Everything you need to know about trial proceedings for Wisconsin Divorce

 An important document is the Pretrial Memorandum which is a document that contains relevant details about the marriage, child custody, child support, spousal support, personal property of both parties, retirement and financial accounts, debts, attorneys’ fees, and other requests that accompany the divorce.
 The Pretrial Memorandum is an information packet for the judge to review.
 The court will also need witness lists and financial disclosure statements.

-Trials are expensive because of the costs of witnesses & experts, filing documents, evidence & exhibits, and attorney fees.
-Depending on the case, witnesses and experts can be vital to your case.
-Sometimes multiple experts are required for a case.
-Experts and witnesses often charge for their time and skills, which all adds up.
+Trials are expensive because of the costs of witnesses & qualified professionals, filing documents, evidence & exhibits, and attorney fees.
+Depending on the case, witnesses and professional consultants can be vital.
+Sometimes multiple consultants are required for a case.
+These professionals and witnesses often charge for their time and skills, which all adds up.

 Preparing for a trial can be more costly than the actual trial itself.
 If you have more questions on whether a trial hearing is your best option, our attorneys can review your case and advise you if a trial is in your best interest.